How to start a fishing lure business: your first cast

 Manage your finances from day one

-You should have enough working capital to cover your first six months of expenses.
+Have enough working capital to cover your first six months of expenses.
 For a small lure business, this is typically between $1,500 and $5,000.
 This buffer covers materials, marketing, and unexpected costs before sales become consistent.

 Start by tracking every transaction in a simple spreadsheet.
 As you grow, you can move to free accounting software like Wave.
 Diligently log every purchase of glitter or pigment.
 These small costs add up and impact your real profit margins.